SCOPE OF THIS CHAPTER

 Where a child is accommodated by voluntary agreement, the parents and child must be appropriately involved in that decision and advised of other options.

-The social worker is responsible for ensuring that the child, if age appropriate, his/her parents and any other relevant person are actively involved in the formulation of the plan, and have a copy of it.
+The social worker is responsible for ensuring the child, if age appropriate, their parents and any other relevant person are actively involved in the formulation of the plan, and have a copy of it.
 The plan and the Placement Agreement constitute the written agreement which must underpin the provision of accommodation by voluntary agreement.

 Following the accommodation of a child, the continuing involvement of their parents and wider families must be actively promoted.
 This applies equally to older children.

 When children are accommodated they must be helped to make informed choices about their lives, by being given information in ways that they can understand, taking account of their age, language and communication skills.
-Any particular needs of children with disabilities must be considered and met.
+Any needs of children with disabilities must be considered and met.

 4. Processes: Assessment and Decision-Making